 IFRS 13, Fair Value Measurement, establishes a single source of guidance for fair value measurements for financial reporting purposes and also requires enhanced disclosures in both annual and interim financial statements.
 The standard is effective for annual periods beginning on or after January 1, 2013.
-There was no impact of these new standards on its results of operations and financial position.
+IFRS 13 had no impact on the Company's results of operations and financial position.